 VLC is a free and open source cross-platform multimedia player and framework that plays most multimedia files as well as DVDs, Audio CDs, VCDs, and various streaming protocols.

 VLC Media Player can be run as a Windows service using FireDaemon Pro.
 This allows you to start and run the application automatically when Windows boots and before login.
 FireDaemon Pro also allows you to start multiple instances of the server, monitoring them and automatically restarting those instances in the event they crash.
 FireDaemon Fusion can also be used to manage your VLC Media Player service, plus other Windows services via your web browser.

-VLC Setup Under FireDaemon Pro
+VLC Media Player Setup Under FireDaemon Pro

-Next start the FireDaemon GUI from the desktop shortcut.
-Click on the "Create a new service definition" button in the toolbar (or type Ctrl + N) and enter the information into the fields as you see below.
-Adjust the paths to suit your installation.
+Download and install FireDaemon Pro.
+Double click the FireDaemon Pro icon on your desktop, then click on the New (i.e. +) button in the toolbar (or type Ctrl + N) to create a new service.
+Enter the information into the fields as you see below.
+Adjust the path names to suit your installation.
+Note the required parameters.

 Next, click on the FireDaemon Pro Settings tab: